 The Roman roads are now trails that lead hikers up into mountains.
 Into the beautiful mausoleum of Pirene.
 The Pyrenees.
 Through oak and pine.
 I climbed above walled villages.
 Beautiful fortresses.
 And watched a dusk arrive.
 Watched as the lights of a village came on.
 The sky a haunting tease of brightness.
 A bruised cerulean spiraling to black.
 The coming of night no surprise.
 The ritual of it.
 The cycle.
 Long rays of light receding.
 Pulled back to earth and into the horizon by some mighty force.

-I admire the roads the Romans built.
-The ancient stones so carefully placed they hold even now.
+I admire the work of the Romans.
+Ancient stones so carefully placed they hold even now.
 Placed one by one, and each atop the other.
 Dry stone walls.
 Meaning there is no mortar.
 Nothing but the fitting together of found stones.
 Or cut stones.
 Precise.
 The puzzle of it.
 I stood atop one such wall.
 Laid down atop it to see more closely the perfectly fitted stone.
 Ran my hand along the fissures, filled now with dirt and moss and lichen.
 I wondered at the hands that built.
 The ancient skill.

 Mortar.
 The word has many meanings.
 Grout.
 Sealant.
 Filling.
 Meant to hold things together.
 Ground up rock and water.
 Limestone and sand.
 Or mortar as vessel.
 A vessel in which to grind substances to powder.
 To pulverize.
 Like spices.
 Or as a weapon, meant to pulverize, say the walls of a village.
 Mortar.
 A vessel meant to throw rock.
 Stone.
 Bombs.
 One by one.
 First by the Ottomans of Constantinople and improved upon ever since.
 Arching trajectory.
 Of mortar.
 Of walls.
 The way we’ve improved.
 Increased precision and strength through centuries of bombardment.
 The puzzle of it.